PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 17:41:33
+Last updated: 2024-04-05 17:42:07
-Random Quote: Did you think your dad was the only Mandalorian? - Bo-Katan
+Random Quote: Lily: "Swear on the lifes of your unborn boy and girl!"
+Ted: "I swear... on Luke and Leia!" - Ted Mosby